 This article discusses the benefits of filing a motion for new trial and the arguments typically raised by defendants who have been convicted following a jury trial and now seek a new trial.
-Our California criminal defense attorneys are providing a review below.

 Timing of a PC 1181 Motion for New Trial